Marc Dreier: Assets

-After his arrest, Dreier attempted to transfer the two properties in the Hamptons, worth a total of US$12.5 million, to his son, Spencer.
-Spencer asked the caretaker of the properties to file papers claiming that the father had signed over interest in the properties back in October, as a reward for agreeing to spend the summer with him.
+After his arrest, Dreier attempted to transfer the two properties in the Hamptons, worth a total of US$12.5 million, to his son Spencer.
+Spencer asked the caretaker of the properties to file papers claiming that Dreier transferred his interest in the properties back in October, as a reward for agreeing to spend the summer with him.
 The caretaker declined to do so.

 Chapter 11 bankruptcy

-Mark Pomerantz of the law firm Paul, Weiss, Rifkind, Wharton & Garrison was named court-appointed receiver for Dreier LLP.
-On December 16, 2008, Pomerantz filed for Chapter 11 bankruptcy on behalf of the firm, declaring that "no effective management" exists at the firm in the wake of Dreier's arrest.
+Mark F. Pomerantz of the law firm Paul, Weiss, Rifkind, Wharton & Garrison was named court-appointed receiver for Dreier LLP.
+On December 16, 2008, Pomerantz filed for Chapter 11 bankruptcy on behalf of the firm, declaring that "no effective management" existed at the firm after Dreier's arrest.
 Dreier was the sole equity partner of the firm.
 The firm owed malpractice insurance carrier Chubb Group of Insurance Companies more than $213,000 in unpaid bills by December 31, 2008, otherwise the $10 million insurance policy would expire and leave Dreier's 240 or so lawyers without coverage.